Protecting Yourself From Dating Sites

-For those who are unfamiliar with the story; a Nigerian scammer took the photo of a white male model called Scott Grant and using that name, submitted it as his photo.
+For those who are unfamiliar with the story; a Nigerian scammer took the photo of a white male model called Scott Grant and joining a dating site, using that name, submitted it as his photo.

 He claimed to be a Peace Corps volunteer, stationed in Africa.